containerbuildsystem/cachito/README.md

 ## Quick Start

-Run the application locally (requires [docker-compose](https://docs.docker.com/compose/)):
+Run the application locally (requires [docker compose](https://docs.docker.com/compose/)):

 ```bash
 make run
 ```

-Note: while running Cachito locally requires docker-compose, that does not mean you have to use Docker!
+Note: while running Cachito locally requires docker compose, that does not mean you have to use Docker!
 Podman 3.0 or greater can serve as a replacement, see https://www.redhat.com/sysadmin/podman-docker-compose.